HarshPawar-7/Brain-Tumour-Detection/README.md

 - The dataset is sourced from **Kaggle** and publicly available MRI scans.
 - The **VGG16** model is used for transfer learning.
 - The project is implemented using **TensorFlow, Keras, and Python**.
+- Use/reference from AI tools like ChatGPT, Claude and Hugging Face Models.

 ## License